ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ## Provisioning a Read-only Replica

 You can provision a read-only replica from the leader's _Settings_ panel by clicking **Create Read-Only Replica**.
 The source instance is automatically filled in.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can rename it freely.
 You can choose the region to deploy it in, and its initial memory allocation.
-Disk size is automatically calculated from the size of the leader deployment.
-The read-only replica is automatically provisioned with the same version as the leader.
+Disk size, version, and public/private endpoints are automatically configured to match the settings of the leader deployment.

 If you use [Key Protect](/docs/services/databases-for-postgresql?topic=cloud-databases-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
 Otherwise, the read-only replica is encrypted with a generated key.
 {: .tip}